You will need the Check-In permission to perform these actions.

 If your check-in station does not need to print labels or if using a phone/tablet, then you can skip this section.
 Otherwise, please do the following steps on each check-in station.
-You will need a Dymo Label Writer to print labels.
+You will need either a Dymo Label Writer or Zebra printer to print labels.

 Setting up a phone or tablet as a check-in station

 Phone and tablet stations (i.e. iPad, iPhones, Fire Tablet, etc.) cannot print labels themselves.
 They rely on a desktop stations (PCs or Macs) to do the actual printing.
-This is because the Dymo plugin can only be installed on a PC or Mac.
+This is because Dymo/Zebra can only be installed on a PC or Mac.

 An exception to this is the Microsoft Surface Pro tablet (or similar).
-Since they are technically PCs, you can actually install the plugin and print directly from that tablet.
-Combine that with a wireless network Dymo printer, and you will be 100% mobile.
+Since they are technically PCs, you can actually install the printer and print directly from that tablet.

 Important: If using a Microsoft Surface, it must be a Surface Pro.
 The Surface RT will not work.